-The Advance Placement tests are given by the College Entrance Examination Board (CEEB) in May of the junior or senior year in high schools offering advanced placement courses.
+The Advanced Placement tests are given by the College Entrance Examination Board (CEEB) in May in high schools offering advanced placement courses.

 Students who have completed any of the CEEB Advanced Placement tests should have the Educational Testing Service forward an official report of their scores to the Office of Admissions in order to receive credit.